arinmis/word-trainer-web-app/README.md

 ## To Do:
 1. Warn user when he/she tries to add same word again
 2. Implement CRUD
-3. Add 'restart' and 'delete' option
+3. Add 'restart' and 'delete' options